Dhorcas/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-alias lsrm "ls rm *"  script to create an alias
+alias ls "rm *"  script to create an alias